boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 ### Examples

-Count the number of lines in a single file.
+**Problem:** How many text lines does a file have?

 ```
 $ wc -l data.csv
 1024 data.csv
 ```

-Count the number of lines in each **csv** file and show the total number of lines.
+**Problem:** We want to know the total number of CSV records in a directory containing multiple CSV files.

 ```
 $ wc -l data_dir/*.csv